quantumgardener/quartz/content/pages/Designing The Quantum Garden.md

 - Many previous blog posts may become pages that update over time
 - I may create a [[Now]] page and blog only to that with notification of major updates to the site

-I do know that before uploading any further historical blog posts, I should prepare the ground a little better and save myself some work.
+I do know that before [[Workflow for Importing my Old Blog Entries|uploading any further historical blog posts]], I should prepare the ground a little better and save myself some work.

 I will also evaluate what's currently there for better linking.
 Many of the blogs are somewhat stand-alone, even in my Obsidian vault.